-All Organisations/Groups/Teams faced with a probability of treating hypothermia should be prepared to apply the best care available and not that which is merely available or assumed sufficient to prevent death.
+All Organisations/Groups/Teams faced with a probability of treating hypothermia should be prepared to apply the best care available and not that which is merely available or assumed sufficient to prevent death or injury

-Over the last few years of dealing with acute hypothermia injuries -I am reminded over and over again that no one is immune to the impact of cold water.
+Over the last few years of dealing with acute hypothermia injuries related to swimming -I am reminded over and over again that no one is immune to the impact of cold water.

 According to Giesbrecht, there are many examples of people being taken from cold water immersion in an apparently stable and conscious condition only to experience "a rewarming shock" or a "rewarming shock" with symptoms ranging from Ventricular fibrillation and cardiac arrest.